wikrie/scprime_price_check/README.md

 - Open CMD
     - Go to the folder where the script is (for example cd D:\SCPrime\scprime_price_check)
     - Type python --version.
 If you get Python 3.x.x everything is ok.
-    - Type the command python scprime_price_check.py (If in the previous step you got Python 2.x.x you should use python3 instead in this command)
+    - Type python -m venv venv (If in the previous step you got Python 2.x.x you should use python3 instead in this command and the next time you call python)
+    - Type venv\Scripts\activate.bat
+    - At the beginning of the command promt you should now see (venv)
+    - Type pip install -r requirements.txt
+    - Type the python scprime_price_check.py
     - If you see the script running, you are good to continue
 - Create a new text file
     - Name it pricechecker.bat
     - Edit it with notepad
-    - The file should contain three lines if the folder is located on a drive other than C, or two lines if it is in the C drive
-        - cd - the location of the folder (for example cd D:\SCPrime\scprime_price_check)
-        - If the file is located on another drive (not C), you should put in the drive letter followed by : (for example D:)
-        - python scprime_price_check.py You can now add this file to the task scheduler and you are good to go!
+    - The file should contain one line.
+You have to adapt the path to yours
+        - c:\scprime\scprime_price_check\venv\Scripts\python.exe c:\scprime\scprime_price_check\scprime_price_check.py
+    - And program it to launch periodically.
+I do it every 2 minutes.

 -----------------------------------------------